7 Reminders for Women in Struggling Marriages

-I know that you cry at night and you think that nobody else hears you, nobody else sees you.
+I know that you cry at night, and you think that nobody else hears you, nobody else sees you.
 Friend, I want you to know that there is a God in heaven who sees you and that no tear that you have ever cried is wasted.
-And maybe you don’t even know how to pray.
-Maybe you’ve given up on prayer.
-Maybe you don’t think prayer works.
+Maybe you don’t even know how to pray, or you’ve given up on prayer.
+Perhaps you don’t think prayer works.
 I’m going to encourage you today that God still sees you.
 And he sent me today to give you some reminders that while your marriage is struggling, you are not.

 7 Things to Remember About Your Struggling Marriage